December 27th, 2021 (Updated January 12th, 2022)

 The infamous heater in Mews Hall room 211B

 Alright, enough of the bad stuff.
 Let’s get to the good!
 I would be remiss if I failed to mention the academics in one of the best engineering schools at one of the hardest and most infamously depressing colleges in the entire world.
-And I must say…it’s not as bad as high school.
+And I must say…it’s not as hard as high school.
 For those who went to/go to Great Neck South High School, you know what I mean.
 For those who don’t know, my high school was extremely competitive — as my 9th grade math teacher would say, people would "kill for a point."
-While this sounds like a toxic atmosphere, it was incredibly rewarding in my opinion.
+While this sounds like a toxic atmosphere, it was also incredibly rewarding in my opinion.
 I was involved in so many things, from robotics to science research to film/TV production.
 Anyway, this meme, created by one of my friends, probably sums my high school up best.

 So yeah, academics at Cornell Engineering actually weren’t that bad.
 I think there are two reasons for this.
 One, obviously, is my preparedness from high school.
 And two, is my abundance of AP credit from high school which allowed me to take fewer college credits to lighten my workload.
 Lectures originally were difficult and uncomfortable, mainly due to the new format of 500+-person classes, hot and stuffy rooms (especially with masks!), and the abundance of material covered, but I got used to it.
 Homework, while sometimes difficult, reinforced the material very well.
 One thing I noticed and like is the lack of busy work in college.
 Honestly, most of the work I got in high school was busy work, whereas most of the college work really helps you deeply understand the subject and prepare for the exams.
 Speaking of exams, I did fairly well on my first set of prelims (these are essentially midterms), as the study skills I developed in high school payed off.

 Now let’s talk about extracurriculars.
 Honestly, I had much less free time in college than I had expected.
-As such, I needed to be careful with how much extra activities I added.
+As such, I needed to be careful with how many extra activities I added.
 I didn’t really join any clubs at the club fair, but for a while I was eyeing the Engineering Project Teams.
 These, if you don’t know, are student-run teams affiliated with the College of Engineering that work on many interesting real-world projects.
 Some of these projects include vehicle building/racing, app development, website development, data science, sustainability, biomedical and health engineering, robotics, concrete-canoe building (yes, it can float!) and so much more.
 I really wanted to join a Project Team not just to gain hands-one experience in an interesting field but to also be on a close-knit, special team.
 I discovered that I loved being on a team from high school robotics and I wanted to have a similar experience in college.

 At first I sought two teams: AppDev and DTI.
-The former, hence the name, worked on developing campus-wide mobile apps whereas the latter focused on developing campus-wide web apps.
+The former, hence the name, worked on developing campus-wide mobile apps, whereas the latter focused on developing campus-wide web apps.
 AppDev didn’t allow first-semester freshmen to apply, so I decided to go for DTI — except I knew nothing about web development.
 So I decided to enroll in DTI’s Trends in Web Dev class, which was essentially a two-credit S/U class that taught web development using React.
 I know I’m skipping ahead here, but I’m really glad I took that class because I not only learned a lot but also made connections with two really awesome students, one of which I am developing a mobile app with now.
 Anyway, back to the story.
 After going to the Project Team Fest, which was about one week before all the project team applications were due, I discovered two other teams that looked interesting to me: Cornell Electric Vehicles (CEV) and Engineering World Health (EWH).
-Over the past year I had developed an interest in electric vehicles and also worked on a research project to predict one’s risk of developing pancreatic cancer (you can read more about that in the tabs at the top of this website!), which was why both of these appealed to me as well.
+Over the past year, I had developed an interest in electric vehicles and also worked on a research project to predict one’s risk of developing pancreatic cancer (you can read more about that in the tabs at the top of this website!), which was why both of these appealed to me as well.
 I decided not to apply for DTI just yet, as by this time (late September) I had barely started Trends in Web Dev and I did not think I could put my best foot forward in my application.
 So, on October 1st, I submitted my applications to CEV and EWH.
 Now it was just time to wait and see.

 Some of the project teams at the Project Team Fest